 This is where I see many people make the biggest mistake with their seedlings.
 They don't harden them off properly or for long enough.

-Pick a sheltered spot outdoors– start somewhere that's not in direct hot sunlight and isn't out in the open where they'll be whipped by the wind and elements.
+In order to harden them off you want to pick a sheltered spot outdoors, starting somewhere that's not in direct hot sunlight and isn't out in the open where they'll be whipped by the wind and elements.

 Begin at least 1 week in advance before planting.